 3.1 Taxonomic and trait diversity in albacore diets

-Our synthesis reveals the large biodiversity of prey consumed by albacore globally (Figure 1).
-Prey hailed from 7 classes representing 203 families; mainly of ray-finned fishes (n = 108 families of prey), cephalopods (n = 29), and crustaceans (Malacostraca n = 45, Hexanauplia n = 6), and also including pelagic gastropods (n = 6), salps (n = 2), one appendicularian, one branchiopod, one hydrozoan, and one elasmobranch (an unknown Squalidae species) (Supplementary Information, Figure S3).
-Of these, 308 taxa were reported to species level, with a further 279 taxa identified at variable resolutions from genus to order.
-Whilst the rate of species accumulation appears to level off in well-sampled locations such as the North Pacific, North Atlantic, and in the Mediterranean Sea (Figure 1b/c), an unknown and likely just as large diversity of prey remains to be studied in the South Pacific, South Atlantic, and Indian Oceans (Figure 1b/c).
-Additionally, out of 308 prey species, 201 were observed in < 10% of stomach samples within any study (Figure S3).
+This synthesis reveals the large biodiversity of prey consumed by albacore globally (Figure 1) with 308 prey species, and 238 at lower taxonomic resolution (Supplementary Data, Table S7).
+Prey species mainly hailed from 7 classes representing 203 families in the total dataset including prey identified at coarser taxonomic resolution than species; ray-finned fishes (Actinopterygii, n = 108 families of prey), cephalopods (n = 29), and crustaceans (Malacostraca n = 45, Hexanauplia n = 6), and also including pelagic gastropods (n = 6), salps (n = 2), one hydrozoan (Figure 3a).
+In addition to these classes, prey identified at higher taxonomic resolution included one appendicularian, one branchiopod, and one elasmobranch (an unknown Squalidae species) (Supplementary Data, Table S7).
+Whilst the North Pacific, North Atlantic, and in the Mediterranean Sea received the greatest sampling effort and the majority of albacore prey known to date were identified in these regions of the world (Figure 1b/c); an unknown and potentially large diversity of prey remains to be identified in the South Pacific, South Atlantic, and Indian Oceans (Figure 1b/c).
+Additionally, out of 308 prey species, 201 were observed in < 10% of stomach samples within any study (Supplementary Information, Figure S3).

-Individual traits varied across phylogeny and recurred across unrelated prey taxa (Figure 2).
+Individual traits varied across phylogeny and recurred across unrelated prey taxa (Figure 3a).
+The dominant habitat use trait values in the prey assemblage were the most characteristic of pelagic and oceanic ecosystems, including epipelagic and mesopelagic vertical habitat use, oceanic and continental shelf horizontal habitat use, seasonal migration and aggregation behaviour and diel vertical migration (Figure 3a).

 3.2 Albacore prey trait guilds

-We obtained complete trait information for 292 prey species and these were optimally classified into seven trait guilds reflecting different combinations of four traits affecting predator-prey encounter processes (Table 1, Figure 3; Supporting Information, Appendix D, Figures S4 & S5).
-We selected 7 clusters by optimising cluster validation outputs: (1) higher average distance between species clusters (Rousseeuw, 1987); (2) lower average distance within species clusters (Handl et al., 2005); (3) high silhouette width coefficient value and Dunny Smith residuals (Dunn†, 1974; Rousseeuw, 1987); and lastly, (4) optimal evenness or balance of cluster composition indicated by the number of species in each cluster (Legendre & Legendre, 1998) (Supplementary Data, Table S6).

-The most taxonomically abundant trait guild consisted of diel migrating mesopelagics (trait guild 2), distinct from the non-diel migrating mesopelagics (1) and least taxonomically abundant (Figure 3).
-The second and third most abundant groups included the oceanic (or ‘offshore’) epipelagics (5) and coastal and shelf epipelagics (3), followed by seasonal, continental shelf taxa (6) and resident continental shelf taxa (7).
-Finally, the rarest prey guild globally was the coastal and shelf demersal taxa (4).
-The hierarchical divisive clustering technique for 7 optimal clusters performed well in grouping taxa that are also clustered based on their trait values in multivariate space (Figure 3b; Supplementary Information, Figure S5).
+We obtained complete trait information for 292 prey species and these were optimally classified into seven trait guilds reflecting different combinations of four traits affecting predator-prey encounter processes, vertical and horizontal habitat use, seasonal migration and diel migration traits (Table 1, Figure 3; Supporting Information, Appendix D, Figures S4 & S5).The most species rich trait guild consisted of diel migrating mesopelagics (trait guild 2), distinct from the least species rich non-diel migrating mesopelagics (1) (Figure 3b).
+The second and third most abundant groups included the oceanic (or ‘offshore’) epipelagics (5) and coastal and shelf epipelagics (3), followed by seasonal, continental shelf taxa (6) and resident continental shelf taxa (7) (Figure 3b).
+Finally, the rarest prey guild globally was the coastal and shelf demersal taxa (4) (Figure 3b).
+The hierarchical divisive clustering technique for 7 optimal clusters performed well in grouping taxa that are also clustered based on their trait values in multivariate space (Supplementary Information, Figures S4 and S5).

 3.3 Historical trait-based albacore diet composition